Dr Brandy Schillace is the Editor-in-Chief of Medical Humanities.

 Dr Khalid Ali, senior lecturer in Geriatrics and Stroke Medicine at Brighton and Sussex Medical School.
 Khalid has written film reviews since 2002.
 In 2014 he was selected as a programmer for the Sudan Independent Film Festival (SIFF), and in January 2017 he founded the First Arab Forum for Medicine in Film, Egypt Medfest.

 Global Health Corresponent

-Dr. Ayesha Ahmad is a philosopher with a PhD in medical ethics who is working in global health.
-She is a lecturer at St George’s University of London in Medical Ethics and Law, and an Honorary Lecturer at the Institute for Global Health, University College London.
+Dr. Ayesha Ahmad is a philosopher with a PhD in medical ethics.
+She is a lecturer in Global Health at St George’s University of London, and an Honorary Lecturer at the Institute for Global Health, University College London.
 She specialises in mental health and the humanities in the context of gender-based violence in conflict, developing trauma therapeutic interventions using traditional storytelling in extreme situations, such as in Afghanistan.
 She is also a writer of poetry.